shazow/gohttplib/README.md

 Shared library that exposes Go's `net/http.Server` with externally-bindable handlers.

-This is a silly project for experimenting with Go v1.5 buildmodes.
+This is a silly project for experimenting with Go buildmodes.
+I gave a [talk about this at PyCon 2016](https://www.youtube.com/watch?v=CkDwb5koRTc).

 **Status**: Tiny subset of the `http.HandlerFunc` callback gets passed to a C handler callback.
 Python bindings are working, too.